DNA

 The cat, like a miniature sphinx, has almost always been part of the human universe.

-As a symbol of the link between our senses and our emotions, the Ty Shee Zen cat has its symbolically significant place, which adds a touch of cheerfulness to our daily lives!
-Agile and fun, the Ty Shee Zen footrest is an inspiring and emotional design object that fits into every room of your house, on your terrace and in your garden!
+As a symbol of the connection between our senses and our emotions, the Ty Shee Zen cat holds a symbolically significant place, adding a touch of joy to our everyday lives!
+Agile and playful, the Ty Shee Zen footstool is an inspiring and emotionally resonant design object that fits perfectly in any room of your house, on your patio, or in your garden!

-Our motto “ Ty Shee Zen, a better you ” carries two main values: “emotional design” and “No taboo”, in connection with Nature, our nature.
+Our motto " Ty Shee Zen, a better you " carries two main values: "emotional design" and "No taboos", linked to Nature, our nature.

-Offer a realistic vision of our current civilization which will feed on emotions and not just robots!
+To offer a realistic vision of our current civilization , which will be nourished by emotions and not just robots!
 In the context of the technological evolution of our world, it is fundamental to take care of ourselves and others.

-Develop the philosophy of “sharing is caring” : our dream team works all over the world.
-Ty Shee Zen provides employment to its collaborators via digital platforms, supports creativity and organizes youth programs in schools, with the cooperation of teachers.
+Developing the philosophy of "sharing is caring" : our dream team works all over the world.
+Ty Shee Zen offers jobs to its collaborators through digital platforms, supports creativity, and organizes programs for young people in schools, in cooperation with teachers.

 3% of our sales are dedicated to funding cancer research.